GHSVS-de/plg_system_characterscounterghsvs/README.md

 - - - Not available for fields `Title/Name` and `Alias`.
 They are always mandatory.

 ## Quick guide for Joomla 3-4 migrations and basic purposes
-- Install and configure the plugin in Joomla 3.
+- Install and configure the plugin in Joomla 3 before migration.
-- - **OR** install and configure the plugin in Joomla 4 before you save any entries/items.
+- - **OR** install and configure the plugin in Joomla 4 after migration but before you save any entries/items.
 - Activate `[removeCharcounter]`.
 - Activate `[removeMaxlength]`.
 - In each tabulator set all main fields to YES (activate).